Abhirami (actress, born 1983)

+Divya Gopikumar, professionally known as Abhirami (born 26 July 1983) is an Indian film and voice actress.
+She has acted predominantly in Tamil and Malayalam films and few credits in Telugu and Kannada films.
+Abhirami went on to establish herself as an leading actress in the 2000s across the Malayalam and Tamil language industries.

+Abhirami went on to establish herself as a leading actress in the 2000s across the Malayalam and Tamil language industries after appearing in films such as Sradha (2000), Middle Class Madhavan (2001), Charlie Chaplin (2002), Raktha Kanneeru (2003) and Virumaandi (2004).

 Early life and education

-She was born as Divya in July 1983, to Gopikumar and Pushpa in Kerala.She attended Christ Nagar English High School and Bharatiya Vidya Bhavan, in Trivandrum and did predegree training from Mar Ivanios College, before graduating in programs for psychology and communications from the College of Wooster in Ohio.
+She was born as Divya Gopikumar on 26 July 1980, to Gopikumar and Pushpa who were Tamil living in Kerala.
+She attended Christ Nagar English High School and Bharatiya Vidya Bhavan, in Thiruvananthapuram and did predegree training from Mar Ivanios College, before graduating in programs for psychology and communications from the College of Wooster in Ohio.

 Her family migrated to the United States in 2004 when she got a job there.
 Her parents are yoga instructors in Ohio.

 Career

 Abhirami made her debut in director Adoor Gopalakrishnan's film Kathapurushan.
 While in college, Abhirami worked as a TV anchor for the program Top Ten which aired on the Asianet channel, which according to Abhirami was "quite popular" and got her a film offer.
 She also appeared in the 100-episode Malayalam serial Akshaya Pathram, directed by Sreekumaran Thampi.
 She changed her screen name to Abhirami, the character name of the heroine of the film Gunaa, being "obsessed with the role and the name".

 She had a small role in the Malayalam film Pathram in 1999 and in the series Mercara directed by Jude Attipetty.
 Later she acted in the films Millennium Stars, Njangal Santhushtaranu, and Sradha before shifting to Tamil cinema.

-Her first Tamil film was Vaanavil (2001) opposite Arjun, which was a "big hit" and was followed by Middle Class Madhavan and Samudhiram.
-A notable film in her career was Virumaandi, in which she appeared as a Tamil village girl from Madurai opposite Kamal Haasan.
+Her first Tamil film was Vaanavil (2000) opposite Arjun, which was a "big hit" and was followed by Middle Class Madhavan (2001), as well as Dost (2001), Samudhiram (2001) and Samasthanam (2001) with R. Sarathkumar.
+A notable film in her career was Virumaandi (2004), in which she appeared as a Tamil village girl from Madurai opposite Kamal Haasan.
 Besides Tamil and Malayalam, she has appeared in Telugu and Kannada films and was a notable Tollywood actress.
 In 2003, she appeared opposite Upendra in the film Raktha Kanneeru and opposite Shiva Rajkumar in Sri Ram.
 In 2004, she retired from the film industry and settled in the United States for her studies.
 She went on to work as the marketing director of an MNC there.

-In 2013, Abhirami was the voice of Pooja Kumar in both parts of Kamal Haasan's Vishwaroopam and she went on to host Rishimoolam, a talk show on the Tamil television channel Puthuyugam.
-The following year, she returned to Malayalam films with Apothecary, in which she played the role of a gynaecologist.
-She also appeared in Ithu Thaanda Police playing the role of Sub-Inspector Arundhati Varma.
+She went on to host Rishimoolam, a talk show on the Tamil television channel Puthuyugam.

-She has also anchored the reality show Made For Each Other on Mazhavil Manorama.